Message priority in RabbitMQ

 Example use case

-As an example, ElephantSQL (a database as a service) is using priority queues in the architecture for daily backup handling.
-Once a day there are thousands of “perform-database-backup” messages added to RabbitMQ, one for each database.
-Another service is then subscribing to the messages and creating the backups.
+As an example, picture a database as a service.
+To handle daily backups for their users, a priority queue is beneficial in this architecture.
+Imagine that thousands of "perform-database-backup" messages are added to RabbitMQ once a day, one for each database.
+Another service then subscribes to these messages and creates the backups.

-Backups can also be created on-demand via a customer API or through the web interface.
-This backup should be available immediately after the request was sent - it is a priority, in other words.
-In this case, the “perform-database-backup” message is added to the same queue, but this message has a higher message priority than all other requests.
-The message sent will be placed at the head of the queue immediately.
+However, backups can also be created on-demand via a customer API or through the web interface.
+These backups should be available immediately after the request is sent - they are a priority.
+In this case, the "perform-database-backup" message is added to the same queue, but with a higher message priority than all other requests.
+This prioritized message is placed at the head of the queue immediately.

 Priority queues best practice